Towards equivalent thickened ribbon Schur functions: Background and preliminaries

+We now recall the definition of thickened ribbons from \cite{BR:10}.
+The main focus of this paper is a {\emma particular family} of thickened ribbons, called $m$-regular thickened ribbons, {\emma along with} their conjugates.

+\begin{definition} A $k\times m$ block is the rectangular shape $(m^k)$.
+A skew diagram is {\emma called} a {thickened ribbon} if it is edgewise connected and contains no $3\times3$ block.

-\begin{definition} A thickened ribbon is called {\em $m$-regular} if it contains $2\times m$ blocks, but not any $k\times 2$ blocks for any $k\ge 3$.
-Further, a {\em conjugate $m$-regular} thickened ribbon is the transpose of an $m$-regular thickened ribbon. \end{definition} Compared with ribbons, some $2\times m$ blocks (resp. $m\times 2$ blocks) can be part of an $m$-regular (resp. a conjugate $m$-regular) thickened ribbon.
-We will reduce the problem of characterizing equivalent classes of $m$-regular thickened ribbons and their conjugates into the ones of $m$-regular thickened ribbons.
+A thickened ribbon is called \emph{$m$-regular} {\emma for $m\ge 2$}, if it contains at least one inclusion-maximal $2\times m$ block {\emma and no $3\times2$ block}.
+A {conjugate $m$-regular thickened ribbon} is the transpose of an $m$-regular thickened ribbon. \end{definition}